d3borah/getting_and_cleaning_data/README.md

-#This is the course project for the coursera course
+#This is the course project for the coursera course [Getting and Cleaning Data](https://www.coursera.org/course/getdata)
-#Getting and Cleaning Data

-For the project, I wrote an R script, run_analysis.R, which will injest and munge several raw data files from the /data directory and turn them into one complete tidy data table.
+This project presents an R script, run_analysis.R, which obtains data from the web, injests and munges several raw data files and transforms them into one complete tidy data table.
 Tidy data is data which follows these [principles](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CB4QFjAA&url=http%3A%2F%2Fvita.had.co.nz%2Fpapers%2Ftidy-data.pdf&ei=bviGVbWiJZCDoQTO5IaoAQ&usg=AFQjCNFUAQr-w_87XpPhfEDoDYQw5-G5zg&sig2=zHw3WZmP8Z49c8Kl34vY-Q&bvm=bv.96339352,d.cGU) as expressed by Hadley Wickham.

-The script will aggregate on the complete tidy data table and produce a tidy data table result, which will then be written into a file called tidy_aggregated_data.txt
+Additionally, the script aggregates on the complete tidy data table and produce a tidy data table result, which is then written into a file called tidy_aggregated_data.txt

 ##For the complete tidy data table the script will: